 July 4 : Livingstone

 Livingstone is a great base to see natural wonders and take part in some adventure activities.
 Get up close (and wet from the spray) while awing at the immense Victoria Falls, raft the whitewater of the mighty Zambezi and for the more adventurous, bungee jump with the Victoria Falls in view.
 We will be on the Zambian side of the falls.
-If you wish to see the falls from the Zimbabwean side, you will need to purchase a double-entry visa to Zambia and will need a visa to enter Zimbabwe, as well.
+If you wish to see the falls from the Zimbabwean side, make sure your purchase a "Kaza Visa" when arriving at the airport.
 Please see our FAQ for more more information about visas.

 Tonight at 6 PM we will have a group meeting where you will meet your tour leader.